MetLife estimates Q1 loss of 9 cents per share

-(Reuters) - MetLife Inc (MET.N) said it estimated a loss of 9 cents per share for the first quarter after applying new guidance on deferred acquisition costs.
+(Reuters) - MetLife Inc (MET.N), the largest life insurer in the United States, said it estimated a loss of 9 cents per share for the first quarter after applying new guidance on deferred acquisition costs.

-The largest life insurer in the United States estimates operating earnings for the quarter to be $1.37 per share.

-Analysts were expecting MetLife to earn about $1.25 per share, according to Thomson Reuters I/B/E/S.
+Analysts had been expecting MetLife to earn about $1.25 per share, according to Thomson Reuters I/B/E/S.

 MetLife also said it estimated first-quarter revenue of $16.69 billion, compared with analysts’ expectations of $16.72 billion.

-MetLife shares were up marginally at $35.48 in Friday morning trade on the New York Stock Exchange.
+Metlife shares closed at $35.38 on Thursday on the New York Stock Exchange.

 Reporting by Sharanya Hrishikesh in Bangalore; Editing by Joyjeet Das